Alice Mahon: Resignation from the Labour Party

 Mahon resigned her membership of the Labour Party in April 2009, saying she could no longer condone how it operates.
 She told BBC News that she had considered resigning in 2005, having "totally disapproved of everything Tony Blair was doing", but had been more optimistic of his eventual successor, Gordon Brown: "I hoped we might go back to being a caring and progressive party.
 In the event I couldn't have been more wrong".
 She had backed John McDonnell's aborted Labour leadership campaign.

 In her letter to the Halifax Constituency Labour Party, she wrote: "This Labour Government should hang its head in shame for inflicting [the Welfare Reform Bill] on the British public just as we face the most severe recession any of us have experienced in a lifetime."
 The Bill was criticised by a number of disability campaign groups and Labour MPs for not helping the disabled or unemployed.
 Mahon said she was dismayed at the impotence shown by the government in tackling energy providers and financial institutions.
 She also condemned the failure of the party to stick to its election manifesto, including pledges not to privatise the Royal Mail and to give the country a referendum on the EU Constitution (which later became the Lisbon Treaty).
 The smear tactics attempted by Brown's by then former official Damian McBride and lobbyist Derek Draper, which became known around this time, were also a factor in her decision to leave the Labour Party.
 She told The Yorkshire Post:

 My stepdaughter Rachel said to me: 'How could they do that to people like David Cameron and his wife Samantha when they had recently lost their son Ivan?
 What kind of people think it would be a good idea to smear them?'
 I was sickened by that – that is not the Labour Party that I joined all those years ago. [...]
 Quite simply I have had it with New Labour.

 Mahon remained active in left-wing politics, including the Campaign for Nuclear Disarmament (CND) and the Stop the War Coalition, of which she was a patron.
 She was a Distinguished Supporter of Humanists UK, and an Honorary Associate of the National Secular Society.
 The No2EU campaign said she had decided to support them in the June 2009 European Parliament election.

 Mahon was interviewed in 2012 as part of The History of Parliament's oral history project.

-She rejoined Labour in 2015 following the election of Jeremy Corbyn as party leader.
+She re-joined Labour in 2015 following the election of Jeremy Corbyn as party leader.